Oak House in West Bromwich is a delightful half timbered yeoman farmer's house built round about 1630 or earlier.

 Become a friend

-We are relaunching our Friends Group at the Oak House in 2013.
-If you are interested in joining in, volunteering and helping to raise money for events and activities etc please call 0121 553 0759 to register your interest.
+We relaunched our Friends Group at the Oak House in 2013.
+If you are interested in joining in, volunteering and helping to raise money for events and activities, help to run our tearoom or help to garden the grounds etc please call 0121 553 0759.

-Please note that these are times when we are open to casual visitors.
-We are still available for special events and activities, school bookings, tours, projects etc at other times.
+Please note that the times below are opening times for casual visitors.
+We are still available at other times for advertised special events and activities, school bookings, tours, projects etc at other times.

 Easter or the beginning of April to September